 Month 1–2: Puppy Beginnings

-Your Goldendoodle is still adjusting to the world.
+Your Goldendoodle is still adjusting to this new and exciting world.
 Expect rapid weight gain, soft coats, and sleepy days.
-They’re tiny but growing fast!
+They’re tiny and mighty, but growing very fast!

 Month 3–4: Fast Growth Stage

-This is the “growth spurt” period — you’ll notice your doodle getting longer legs and more energy.
-Start socialization and introduce light training.
+This is the “growth spurt” period — you’ll notice your doodle getting longer legs and more sustained energy.
+Start socialization at this point and introduce some light training exercises at this point.

 Month 5–6: Teenage Transition

-They’re becoming curious explorers!
-Growth starts to slow slightly, but your puppy may gain several pounds each week.
+They’re becoming curious little explorers!
+Growth starts to slow slightly, but your puppy may gain several pounds each subsequent week.

 Month 7–9: Filling Out